abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 ### Weight Log

-My third visualization is indicating a lack of data entry in weight log information.
-The number of users that logged weight information is very small, with many of them logging less than 5 times for the entire month.
+My final visualization is indicating a lack of data entry in weight log information.
+The number of users that logged weight information is very small with many of them logging less than 5 times for the entire month.
-I am assuming this has to do with weight scales not being available, lack of knowledge on how to measure BMI, or inconveniences in entering data.
+I assumed this has to do with weight scales not being available, lack of knowledge on how to measure BMI, or inconveniences in entering data.